ezbot-ai/docs/docs/03-get-started/03-strategize.md

 You can use ezbot in two ways:

 - **Visual Editor:** Ideal for non-technical users, this tool allows you to create and run experiments on your website without writing any code.
-- **In-code:** Developers can use our JavaScript Browser SDK or [REST API](/reference-materials/REST-api) to integrate ezbot’s powerful optimization engine directly into their stack.
+- **In-code:** Developers can use our JavaScript Browser SDK to integrate ezbot’s powerful optimization engine directly into their stack.

 :::tip